 This article provides an overview of the televisions and related equipment installed in the coach.
 Your coach may be cable ready, and (depending on your floorplan) may have multiple flat screen televisions installed throughout the unit.
-The televisions are powered by 120 volt electricity, and the coach must be plugged into rusing the inverter (if equipmed) or have the generator running in order for the televisions to function.
-The shore power, using the inverter (if equipped) or have the generator running in order for the televisions to function.
+The televisions are powered by 120 volt electricity, and the coach must be plugged into shore power, using the inverter (if equipped) or have the generator running in order for the televisions to function.
 The television operation is similar to most televisions used in the home.